surveyjs/survey-library/docs/manage-default-themes-and-styles.md

 ## Add SurveyJS Themes to Your Application

-SurveyJS Form Library ships with several predefined UI themes.
+SurveyJS Form Library is shipped with several predefined UI themes.
 You can see what they look like and switch between them in [Form Library demos](https://surveyjs.io/form-library/examples/nps-question/).

 ![Themes in SurveyJS Form Library](images/survey-library-themes.png)

 To use a theme, you need to reference a SurveyJS style sheet.
-Refer to the following sections within Get Started help topics for detailed instructions:
+Refer to the following sections of Get Started help topics for detailed instructions:

 - [Configure Styles in Angular](https://surveyjs.io/form-library/documentation/get-started-angular#configure-styles)
 - [Configure Styles in Vue](https://surveyjs.io/form-library/documentation/get-started-vue#configure-styles)